merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ### Creating a quick pangenome with functions

 Next, we will explore whether there are any functions enriched for any of the sub clades.
 In addition, we will introduce another feature `--functional-occurrence-table-output`.
-This optional output is a TAB-delimited file with the presence/absence information for functions in genomes.
+This optional output is a TAB-delimited file with the frequency of occurrence information for functions in genomes (i.e. how many genes in a genome carry were associated with each function).

 ```bash
 anvi-get-enriched-functions-per-pan-group -p PROCHLORO/Prochlorococcus_Pan-PAN.db \